jamesbuckett/ckad-bootcamp/03-kubernetes-workloads.md

 # Kubernetes Tutorial - Kubernetes Workloads

-kubernetes-workloads

-All workloads run Pods at their core.

 In this section:
 * Deployments - Resilient, scalable long running workload with zero downtime upgrades
 * Jobs - Running a workload to guaranteed completion